Golfers want courses open, say their game is ideal for social distancing

 Since then, there has been no sanctioned golf in the Commonwealth.

-Gibbs responded to Wolf’s edict by starting a petition, on the website change.org, which opening sentence reads, “We the people of Pennsylvania ask you to allow golf courses to operate under a standard called “No Touch Golf” during the current state shut down of non-essential businesses.’’
+Gibbs responded to Wolf’s edict by starting a petition, on the website change.org, in which the opening sentence reads, “We the people of Pennsylvania ask you to allow golf courses to operate under a standard called 'No Touch Golf' during the current state shut down of non-essential businesses.’’

 The petition had 31,256 signatures as of noon Monday.